tzuhaw/mhc/README.md

    - **Approve**: Select one of the proposed dates
    - **Reject**: Provide a reason for rejection
 5. **Track Processed Events** in your dashboard

-## 🐳 Docker Services

-- **mongodb**: MongoDB database with initialization scripts
-- **backend**: Node.js Express API server
-- **frontend**: React development server

-All services are connected through a custom Docker network for seamless communication.

-## 🔄 Development Workflow

-1. Make changes to the code
-2. The Docker containers will automatically reload (hot reload enabled)
-3. Test the changes in the browser
-4. Use `docker-compose logs <service-name>` to view logs
-5. Use `docker-compose down` to stop all services

-## 📝 Notes

-- The application uses Material-UI for a modern, responsive design
-- All dates are validated to ensure they are in the future
-- Events are automatically assigned to vendors based on event types
-- The database is initialized with sample accounts for immediate testing
-- JWT tokens expire after 24 hours for security

-## 🤝 Contributing

-This is a demo application.
-For production use, consider adding:
-- User registration functionality
-- Email notifications
-- Advanced search and filtering
-- File upload capabilities
-- Audit logging
-- Enhanced security measures